Quality Assurance Tester Resume Example

 Communication is key.
 If you’ve worked with cross-functional teams or explained technical issues to non-technical folks, call it out.
 This shows you’re not just technical-you’re collaborative, too.

 If you want some inspiration, there are tons of quality assurance analyst resume examples out there.
-I always check real samples before updating my own.
+I always check real samples and a cover letter before updating my own.

 These examples highlight reverse chronological order, concise bullet points, and quantifiable results-like “Reduced bug count by 32%” or “Tested 10+ software releases per month.”